occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 {% include macros/spring-boot-starter/maven.md %}

-Next create a Spring Boot application annotated with `@SpringBootApplication` as you would normally do.
+Next create a Spring Boot application annotated with `@SpringBootApplication` as you would normally do, and also add the `@EnableOccurrent` annotation (located in package `org.occurrent.springboot.mongo.blocking`).
 Occurrent will then configure the following components automatically:

 * A Spring MongoDB Event Store instance (`EventStore`)
 * A Spring `SubscriptionPositionStorage` instance